awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

           - AWS::EC2::Volume
 ```

-## Disallow Amazon EC2Instance Types That Are Not Amazon EBS\-Optimized<a name="disallow-not-ebs-optimized"></a>
+## Detect Whether Amazon EBS Optimization is Enabled for Amazon EC2 Instances<a name="disallow-not-ebs-optimized"></a>

-Detects whether Amazon EC2 instances are launched without an Amazon EBS volume that is performance optimized\.
+Detects whether Amazon EC2 instances are launched without an Amazon EBS volume that is optimized for performance\.
 Amazon EBS\-optimized volumes minimize contention between Amazon EBS I/O and other traffic from your instance\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.